-You simply need to get your hands on some quality starter kombucha.
+You just need to get your hands on some quality starter kombucha.

 If you have a friend that brews, awesome!
 Get a couple of cups from her (or, better yet, you could just get a SCOBY from her since they multiply with each brew).

-If you don’t (and I didn’t), get your hands on some fresh kombucha from a local brewer or health store.
-I used Ciara’s, which I just picked up at Whole Foods.
+If you don’t (and I didn’t), get your hands on some fresh kombucha from a local brewer or health store — I get mine from Whole Foods.
 If you live in a state where you can buy black-label kombucha that has a little bit of alcohol in it, choose that.

 How To Grow Your Own Kombucha SCOBY in 10 Steps